ai12989757/OneButtonManager/README.md

 ## File List

-- `GIFButton.py`: Script for creating and managing Maya shelf buttons, supporting GIF icon playback and pause
+- `GIFButton.py`: Script for creating and managing Maya GIF buttons, supporting GIF icon playback and pause
 - `ShelfButtonManager.py`: An example of adding gif icons to the shelf

 ## Environment